AmoebeLabs/swiss-army-knife-card/README.md

 <!---[![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration) -->

 # ![](assets/images/swiss-army-knife24.png) NOTE!
+Do **NOT** use this card yet!

 This Swiss Army Knife custom card is being prepared for a public release candidate.
-Don't use this card yet!

 Due to work on HACS integration, and (breaking) issue solving the card might be broken 😢